 Canada geese are protected under the federal Migratory Bird Treaty Act.
 Consequently, they can be hunted by license only during mandated seasons.
 It is illegal to disturb nesting geese or to harass them with firecrackers or motorized devices.
 In response to user conflicts, the U.S. Department of Agriculture in conjunction with the Michigan DNR has two programs available for mitigating problems that arise – goose roundups and a nest/egg destruction program.

 The first goose roundup on Indian Lake was in June, 2017.
 This and subsequent roundups have removed 32 to 44 geese per year.
-The cost of these roundups has been $700-$900 per year and has been funded from donations from LSA members.
-LSA will likely continue with the roundups and not participate in a nest/egg destruction program.
-It is believed that many of the geese nest in the nearby wetland and then move to the lake to raise their goslings.
+The cost of the initial roundups has been $700-$900 per year and was funded from donations from LSA members.
+LSA did not participate in a nest/egg destruction program as it is believed that many of the geese nest in the nearby wetland and then move to the lake to raise their goslings.

 In 2020, the goose roundup for Indian Lake was cancelled.
 The governor ordered state agencies to reduce expenses and the goose control program was cancelled for all but a few essential locations.
 There will be a goose roundup in 2021.
 LSA has also been informed that participation in a roundup in 2022 will also require participation in the nest/egg destruction program.

 The goose roundups have been successful due to the help of many volunteers to assist our contractor.
 Many thanks.